 Have a Field Day

-Go old-school — all the way back to grade-school recess — with two-person relay races, hula hoops, bubbles, ping pong, or a water balloon fight.
-If you can get your hands on a couple super soakers, godspeed.
+Go old-school—all the way back to grade-school recess—with two-person relay races, hula hoops, bubbles, ping pong, or a water balloon fight.
+If you can get your hands on a couple of super soakers, godspeed.

 Host a Game Night with Summer Cocktails